 First, parts of the system requiring maintenance, how often and how to identify when maintenance is required are covered in detail.

 Then we look at preparing for problems, how to identify problems and the troubleshooting process.
-This knowledge, along with the basic knowledge of GC & GC-MS acquired in days 1-3 are then put to the test in troubleshooting chromatograms through the final part of the day.
+This knowledge, along with the basic knowledge of GC & GC-MS acquired in days 1-3, modules 1-8, are then put to the test in troubleshooting chromatograms through the final part of the day during module 12.

 - You will learn about each part of the instrument requiring maintenance and why